List of Hollyoaks characters introduced in 1995–1996: Maureen Matthews

-Bethany Johnson
+Beth Keane

-Bethany "Beth" Johnson (also Cunningham) is the illegitimate daughter of Dawn Cunningham and Jack Osborne.
-She was the result of an affair between Dawn and Jack, causing Jack's daughter Ruth Osborne to end her friendship with Dawn, however Dawn put Bethany up for adoption.
-In 1996, Bethany arrived in Hollyoaks when she needed a kidney transplant and Jack was the only option.
+Bethany "Beth" Keane (also Cunningham and Johnson) is the illegitimate daughter of Dawn Cunningham (Lisa Williamson) and Jack Osborne (Jimmy McKenna).
+She was the result of an affair between Dawn and Jack in 1990, causing Jack's daughter Ruth Osborne (Terri Dwyer) to end her friendship with Dawn, however Dawn put Bethany up for adoption.
+In 1996, Bethany arrived in Hollyoaks village when she needed a kidney transplant and Jack was the only option.
 Jack donated one of his kidneys after some hesitation.
-Dawn's sister Jude Cunningham tried to blackmail Jack about Bethany, but instead she ended up getting drunk and telling everyone at The Dog of Bethany.
-Jack tried to explain to his wife Celia Osborne, but she went back to America taking his son Darren Osborne with her.
-In 2004, Bethany came looking for Dawn and Jack before moving to Australia with her adoptive parents Dean and Jacqui and their son Noah, and before she leaves she meets Jack, Dawn's brother Max Cunningham, their sister Cindy Cunningham and her daughter Holly Cunningham and discovers that Dawn died of leukemia in 1997.
-Dawn's, Max's and Cindy's dad Gordon Cunningham was in a car crash in early 2004 in a car driven by his wife Helen Cunningham (Kathryn George) which led to their deaths and their son Tom Cunningham (Ellis Hollins) was left an orphan so he lived with Max.
+Dawn's sister Jude Cunningham (Davinia Taylor) tried to blackmail Jack about Bethany, but instead she ended up getting drunk and telling everyone at The Dog of Bethany.
+Jack tried to explain to his wife Celia Osborne (Carol Noakes), but she went back to America taking his son Darren Osborne (Adam Booth) with her.
+In 2004, Bethany came looking for Dawn and Jack before moving to Australia with her adoptive parents Dean and Jacqui and their son Noah, and before she leaves she meets Jack, Dawn's brother Max Cunningham (Matt Littler), their sister Cindy Cunningham (Stephanie Waring) and her daughter Holly (Karis Sharkey) and discovers that Dawn died of leukemia in 1997.
+Dawn's, Max's and Cindy's father Gordon Cunningham (Bernard Latham) was in a car accident in early 2004 in a car driven by his wife Helen Cunningham (Kathryn George) which led to their deaths and their son Tom Cunningham (Ellis Hollins) was left an orphan so he lived with Max.

-In 2005, Jack sent an invitation for his wedding to Frankie Dean for Bethany, but found out that she's couldn't attend.
+In 2005, Jack sent an invitation for his wedding to Frankie Dean (Helen Pearson) for Bethany, but found out that she's couldn't attend.
 He and Frankie went to see her at their honeymoon.
 In 2008, Jack send her wedding of her uncle Max to Steph, however couldn't attend the wedding and following Max's death after the wedding, she couldn't attend due to school exams.